VH-UND de Havilland D.H.60M Moth

 Argus.
 It shows the aircraft being assembled having been

-U.K. The caption reads as follows:
+U.K. The caption of this shot reads as follows:

 "Lady Somers as Airwoman - Melbourne Dec 23

 Having obtained a Gipsy Moth (sic) aeroplane from England, Lady

 Governor of Victoria (Lord Somers) made a flight of 35

 The Right Honourable Lady Daisy Finola Somers of Malvern, Victoria on

 1929.
 It was sold to C.N.
 McKay of Sunshine, Vic on 16

 Austin of Mt.
 Eliza before being acquired by Holyman's Airways in May